Subaru Tribeca Insurance Rates

 Rates are averaged for all Subaru Tribeca models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a quick rundown of the ideas that were covered above.
+The following list is a condensed summary of the primary concepts that were covered above.

 Rate Tables and Charts